-Our professional staff in the Career and Academic Counseling Center are well prepared to give you a head start towards planning your career, so you can meet your educational goals.
+Our professional staff in the Academic Counseling Center are well prepared to give you a head start towards planning your career, so you can meet your educational goals.
 NOTHING WORKS 'TILL YOU DO!

 You will benefit from Career Planning through better decision making.
 Career Planning can be described by five phases.
 Each phase adds important information to your self-knowledge, along with providing critical factors relating to your occupational goals.
 In particular, this process uncovers and clarifies your strengths, values, interests and personality characteristics as you explore your best career options.

 If you're wanting to dive in and get started, take some time to set up a personal portfolio using UtahFutures.
 You will need to create a username and password.
 It's quite comprehensive, so plan on setting aside about two hours to explore, take and save the various assessments and exercises.
-You might think that's a lot of time, but you're worth it?
-When you're done set up and appointment to talk with your major advisor and review your results.
+You might think that's a lot of time, but you're worth it!
+When you're done set up an appointment to talk with your major advisor and review your results.
 Go ahead and get the ball rolling.
 This is an excellent resource that will help you begin the journey.

 This step of the process is often overlooked and yet, it forms the foundation for the rest of the process.
 Know Thyself is the main objective here.
 Gathering information about yourself--personality, interest, values, talents, skills and experiences, along with education helps complete the picture you have about you.
 Two Career Assessments used to help you gain this important knowledge are the Myers-Briggs Type Indicator (MBTI) and the Strong Interest Inventory (SII).
-Both of these assessments are available through the UVU Career and Academic Counseling Center.
+Both of these assessments are available through the UVU Academic Counseling Center.
 You might be approved for a complementary assessment.
-See an advisor / counselor in the CACC.
+See an advisor / counselor in the ACC.
 Otherwise there is a small fee for both UVU students and non-students.
 Printing and discussing your results requires an academic counselor appointment.

-Take some time and discover the Career Exploration Resources (pdf) guide.
+Take some time and discover the Career Exploration Resources guide.
 It has many resources to help you discover more about you and potential careers options.